Indiabix Interview Questions and Answers

 A network can consist of two or more computers directly connected by some physical medium such as coaxial cable or optical fibre.
 Such a physical medium is called Links and the computer it connects is called Nodes.

 Q9.
 How to include a file to a php page?

 We can include a file using “include() ” or “require()” function with file path as its parameter.

 Q10.
 What is De-normalization?

 De-normalization is the process of attempting to optimize the performance of a database by adding redundant data.
 It is sometimes necessary because current DBMSs implement the relational model poorly.
-A true relational DBMS would allow for a fully normalized database at the logical level, while providing physical storage of data that is tuned for high performance.
-De-normalization is a technique to move from higher to lower normal forms of database modeling in order to speed up database access.
+A true relational DBMS would allow for a fully normalized database at the logical level while providing physical storage of data that is tuned for high performance.
+De-normalization is a technique to move from higher to lower normal forms of database modelling in order to speed up database access.

 Q11.
 What is a gateway or Router?